novatorem/FacialRecognition/README.md

-# Foobar
+# FacialRecognition

-Foobar is a Python library for dealing with word pluralization.
+FacialRecognition is a Python repo that can detect faces in a video!

 ## Installation

+First, you need to have Python (3.6+) installed and disable PATH limit (preferably).
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install a number of requirements.

 ```bash
 pip install foobar